mabalderramav/dashboard-ui-test/README.md

           - remotePlatformVersion= Is the OS version. (e.g. 8.1)
           - remoteResolution= Is the resolution of the screen. (e.g. 1920x1080)
    - After executing those steps the frame should be executed (In progress).
-   - To execute by command line you can use the following: use proxy param if it is necessary.
+   - To execute by command line you can use the following: use proxy param if it is necessary and remote variables too.
       *
-       ```javascript
+           ```java
                 gradle clean check executeFeatures -Ptoken=TOKEN
                 -Pproxy=PROXY -Phost=HOST -Pport=PORT -Puser=MACH2 USER -Ppassword=MACH2 PASSWORD
                 -PremoteUserName=REMOTE USERNAME -PremoteKey=REMOTE KEY -Pbrowser=BROWSER(COULD BE REMOTE AS BROWSERSTACK OR SAUCELABS)
                 -PremoteBrowser=REMOTE BROWSER -PremoteBrowserVersion=REMOTE BROWSER VERSION
                 -PremotePlatformVersion=OS VERSION -PremotePlatform=OS -PremoteResolution=RESOLUTION
            ```

 CONTACTS
 --------